 Here are just three of the most common scenarios that could lead to a cyber-attack:

-Cyber Essentials is a government-backed scheme that was launched in June 2014 to help businesses implement basic, affordable cyber-security controls and show customers and stakeholders that they take security seriously.
-It is of increasing importance to businesses large and small – both in terms of basic cyber-security and helping them comply with the new General Data Protection Regulations (GDPR) that will come into force on 25th May 2018.
+Cyber Essentials is a UK government-backed scheme that was launched in June 2014 to help businesses implement basic, affordable cyber-security controls and show customers and stakeholders that they take security seriously.
+It is of increasing importance to businesses large and small – both in terms of basic cyber-security and helping them comply with the new GDPR requirements that came into force on 25th May 2018.